YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRYPTJNLMISMATCH, Encryption settings mismatch between journal file jjjj and corresponding database file dddd

-All GT.M Components Error: Encryption settings in the header of database file dddd do not match those stored in the header of journal file jjjj.
+All YottaDB Components Error: Encryption settings in the header of database file dddd do not match those stored in the header of journal file jjjj.
 This is most likely caused by inappropriate operator action such as replacing the current journal file with an older journal file.

 Action: Correct the error that caused the incorrect journal file to be pointed to by the database file.
 If the correct journal file has been inadvertently deleted, create new journal files with the -noprevjnl switch.
 Take a backup as soon as possible thereafter.
 Depending on your situation, you may need to refresh secondary instances.